 Pursuant to the Agreement, the Company will acquire (the "Transaction") from the Minatura Group the remaining 89% interest in CHC, and will also acquire all of the outstanding shares of Sabre Metals Inc. ("Sabre"), a private company which has the right to acquire a 100% interest in the San Matias Property.
-In consideration therefor, the Company has agreed to:
+In consideration thereof, the Company has agreed to:

-a) issue common shares in its capital stock to the Minatura Group and Sabre's shareholders, so that the Company's resulting issued capital will be 81,942,881 shares, of which the Minatura Group will own 29,499,437 shares or 36% of the Company and the Sabre shareholders will own 26,221,722 shares or 32% of the Company;
+a) issue common shares in its capital stock to the Minatura Group and Sabre's shareholders, so that the Minatura Group will own 29,499,437 shares or 36% of the Company and the Sabre shareholders will own 26,221,722 shares or 32% of the Company (such percentages based on the current issued capital of the Company);